Ch1coS12/Trailblaze_App/README.md

 # Trailblaze App

 **Trailblaze App** is part of a personal portfolio.
-This part contains the App version of project, originally inspired by a university prototype.
+This repository hosts the mobile version of the project, originally inspired by a university prototype.
-It reimagines the **territorial planning and management platform** experience in a **modern, mobile-first Flutter application**, allowing users to visualize, register, and manage land parcels with real-time interaction and photo integration.
+It brings the **territorial planning and management platform** to life as a **modern, mobile-first Flutter application**, enabling users to visualize, register, and manage land parcels with real-time interaction and integrated photos.

 ---

 ## ✨ Features

 - **Interactive Maps**
-  - Visualization of parcels and boundaries using **Google Maps SDK + GeoJSON**
+  - Display parcels and boundaries using **Google Maps SDK + GeoJSON**
-  - Smooth rendering of large geographic datasets
+  - Smooth rendering of extensive geographic datasets
-  - Search and filter parcels by attributes
+  - Filter and search parcels by specific attributes

 - **Parcel & Photo Management**
-  - Create, edit, and track land parcels
+  - Create, update, and track land parcels
-  - Attach **single or multiple photos** per parcel
+  - Attach **single or multiple photos** to each parcel
-  - Offline-safe photo upload with error handling
+  - Photos are uploaded directly via the backend API

 - **User Access & Roles**
-  - Authentication and secure session control
+  - Secure authentication and session management
   - Role-based permissions (Admin / Operator / Viewer)
-  - Profile data synchronized with backend API
+  - Profile information synchronized with backend API

 - **Cross-Platform Support**
   - Built with **Flutter** for Android, iOS, and Web